RalphBacon/240-USB-to-Serial-Isolator/README.md

 ► You can now support me by buying me a coffee!
 https://buymeacoffee.com/ralphbacon

-This project was based on an idea/project by Tim Blythman in the March 2022 edition of Practical Electronics.
+This project was inspired by an idea/project by Tim Blythman in the March 2022 edition of Practical Electronics.
 More details on this excellent magazine here: https://www.electronpublishing.com/
 I have modified the circuit slightly and created a custom PCB for my own use which I share here.